What Does the Law Consider a Hit and Run in California?

 Non-Monetary Damages Due to Hit and Run

-Victims of a hit and run also must deal with issues that have nothing to do with money.
+Victims of a hit and run must also deal with issues that have nothing to do with money.
 Serious injuries result in mental anguish and physical pain.
 Depending on the nature of the injury, some victims are also facing a lifetime dealing with disfigurement or disability.
 Typically, victims turn to a personal injury attorney after suffering injuries in a hit and run accident.
 They understand the importance of seeking the advice of an attorney to ensure they understand their rights.

 California Auto Insurance and Hit and Run